cmaureir/progra-alma/lectures/week4/lecture15.rst

 The RAM memory is a volatile storage element: when the program is finished, or when the computer turn off, all the data is lost forever.

-For a program can save the data permanently, is necesary to use a persistent storage medium, which the most important is the hard-drive.
+For a program can save the data permanently, is necessary to use a persistent storage medium, which the most important is the hard-drive.

 The hard-drive data is organized in files.
-A file is a data sequence saved in a persistent medium, avaibale to being used by another program.
+A file is a data sequence saved in a persistent medium, available to being used by another program.

-All the files has a name and ubication inside the file system of the same Operating System.
+All the files has a name and location inside the file system of the same Operating System.

 The data file is present after the program, which write the file, is finished.